gotoplanb/dotcom/source/_posts/A-Walking-Skeleton-for-Prototyping-and-Elaboration.md

 tags:
 ---

+## tl;dr

+In this series, I will show you how I like to setup new software projects as early as possible to help me validate architecture and ensure the developers can start the most valuable features during the first development sprint.

-###### Articles in this Series
+## Articles in this Series

 1. A Walking Skeleton for Prototyping and Elaboration
 2. Using Lucidchart for Database Design
 3. Getting Started with PostgreSQL on Heroku
+4. Creating the Database
+5. Bootstrapping the Database
-4. Generating a RESTful API with Restify
+6. Generating a RESTful API with Restify
+7. Deploying the API
-5. Configuring a Deployment Pipeline with Heroku
+8. Configuring a Delivery pipeline
+9. Organizing Your Project Folder
-6. Documenting Your API
+10. Documenting Your API
-7. Testing Your Walking Skeleton
+11. Testing Your Walking Skeleton

+INSERT VIDEO HERE

 ## Introduction